Regularity of laws and ergodicity of hypoelliptic SDEs driven by rough paths: Introduction

-The above result gives us the uniqueness of the invariant measure for the system \eqref{eqn:SDErpi}.
-Theorem \ref{thm:main2}, combined with the assumption of the existence of an invariant measure, will yield that the system \eqref{eqn:SDErpi} is ergodic.
+The above result gives us the uniqueness of the invariant measure for system~(\ref{eqnSDErpi}).
+Theorem~\ref{thmmain2}, combined with the assumption of the existence of an invariant measure, will yield that system (\ref {eqnSDErpi}) is ergodic.

 The remainder of the article is structured as follows.
-In Section~\ref{sec:prelims} we review the framework of controlled rough paths from \cite{Gubi:04}, set up the notation and derive some preliminary estimates.
-In Section~\ref{sec:Norris}, we then prove a general deterministic version of Norris's lemma for SDEs driven by rough paths.
+In Section~\ref {secprelims} we review the framework of controlled rough paths from~\cite{Gubi04} and set up the notation and derive some preliminary estimates.
+In Section~\ref{secNorris}, we then prove a general deterministic version of Norris's lemma for SDEs driven by rough paths.
 Furthermore we show that our assumptions are almost surely satisfied by the sample paths of fractional Brownian motion.
-Section~\ref{sec:Lpflow} is a rather technical section in which we show that solutions to \eref{eqn:SDErpi} are smooth in the sense of Malliavin calculus and obtain a priori bounds on their Malliavin derivatives.
-We then obtain quantitative bounds on the lowest eigenvalue of the Malliavin matrix in Section~\ref{sec:invmmatrix}.
+Section~\ref{secLpflow} is a rather technical section in which we show that solutions to (\ref{eqnSDErpi}) are smooth in the sense of Malliavin calculus and obtain a priori bounds on their Malliavin derivatives.
+We then obtain quantitative bounds on the lowest eigenvalue of the Malliavin matrix in Section~\ref{secinvmmatrix}.
 Using the results in that section, we show that the existence of moments of the derivative of the flow implies the smoothness of the transition densities.
-In Section~\ref{sec:ergodic}, we show the ergodicity of SDEs driven by fractional Brownian motion under H\"ormander's condition and a standard controllability assumption.
-In Section \ref{sec:examples}, we finally give a few examples where our results are applicable.
+In Section~\ref{secergodic}, we show the ergodicity of SDEs driven by fractional Brownian motion under H\" ormander's condition and a standard controllability assumption.
+In Section~\ref{secexamples}, we finally give a few examples where our results are applicable.